Therapist Or Psychologist?

 The differences between various professional titles in therapy

-While each of these studies human behaviors and mental processes, the different mental health care professionals have different licensures and degrees and they work with different mental health topics and conditions.
-Certain types of therapists may achieve a master's, while others may go on to receive a doctorate.
+While each of these studies human behaviors and mental processes, different mental health care professionals and therapists have different licensures and degrees.
+They work with different mental health topics, therapy, and conditions.
+Certain types of therapists may achieve a master's, while other therapists may go on to receive a doctorate.

-When seeking support for mental health conditions, it can be beneficial to first reach out to those in the mental health profession who may be the most qualified to support you.
+When seeking support for mental health conditions from therapists, it can be beneficial to first reach out to therapists in the mental health profession who may be the most qualified to support you and your therapy needs.
 This can help you find the right therapist to meet your needs.

 Types of mental health counseling